Every legal obligation your properties must meet. Penalties, deadlines, and exactly what needs to happen — all in one place.

 You must have a licence (or a pending application) before letting the property as an HMO.
 Licences typically last 5 years.
 Apply for renewal well before expiry — processing times vary by council, but 2-3 months is common.

 Operating an HMO without a licence carries a civil penalty of up to £30,000, or criminal prosecution with an unlimited fine.
-Tenants can apply for rent repayment orders of up to 12 months' rent — and the tribunal must make an order if you have been convicted.
-You cannot serve a Section 21 notice while the property requires but does not have a licence.
-Repeat offenders can be subject to banning orders.
+Tenants can apply for rent repayment orders of up to 24 months' rent under the Renters' Rights Act — and the tribunal must make an order if you have been convicted.
+Most Section 8 possession grounds are unavailable for an unlicensed HMO.
+Repeat offenders can be subject to banning orders preventing involvement in lettings for up to five years.

 Contact your local council's private housing team to check licensing requirements in your area.
 Scheme requirements vary significantly between councils.
 Apply early, as processing can take months.
 Budget for any property improvements needed to meet licence conditions (fire doors, room sizes, etc.).